 Enhance the memory of students to facilitate learning by reviewing previous lessons and relating them to the current lesson.

-This strategy guides the learning process for students with emotional disturbance and difficulty learning.
+This strategy guides the learning process for students with emotional disturbance and learning difficulties.

 Mnemonic instruction has been proven effective in teaching students with learning and behavior problems, even those advanced and normally achieving.

-Use this memory-enhancing tool when teaching your students, especially those with emotional and behavioral disorders.
-This strategy supports their learning process, making it easier for them to retain and retrieve information.
+This strategy supports the learning process, making it easier for students to retain and retrieve information.

-To apply this strategy, teachers can associate visual or acoustic cues with the concepts they are teaching.
-For example, teachers can associate actions or hand signals with words they are introducing to students.
-Educators can place their hands above their heads and wiggle their fingers every time they introduce or mention the word “Imagination.”
+Teachers can apply this strategy by associating visual or acoustic cues with the concepts they are teaching.
+For example, they can associate actions or hand signals with lesson concepts.
+Teachers can place their hands above their heads and wiggle their fingers every time they introduce or mention the word “Imagination.”

 Students learn differently.
 Some are quick to learn new words, concepts, and formulas, while others need more practice and repetition.